nithinkr1shna/nithinkr1shna.github.io/_posts/2017-03-26-my-first-functional-programming-language.markdown

 Hai, this is going to be my first post.
 I think I will start this blog by narrating the experience with my first functional programming Language.
 Erlang!
 So what is Erlang, for me it is a functional programming language.
 But wikipedia defines Erlang as

 *"Erlang is a general-purpose concurrent, functional programming language, as well as a garbage-collected runtime system."*

 Now coming to Erlang.

 The last week I have attended a course in functional programming, a free course from [Futurelearn][futurelearn-site].
 The course tutor was Simon Thompson, Professor of Logic and Computation/ Director of Innovation, University of kent.
 The course duration was for 3 weeks.
 At first the concept was a little difficult for me but later on it becomes a lot more easier.
 One of the main difference I fond in Erlang is that there is no looping syntax as in c or other programming languages.
 For acheiving any looping we have to do recursion.
-For example: The factorial of a number
+For example: The factorial of a number,

  In c: